Recommended for . . .

 Note1

 These are tiny servos with even tinier gears and operating them manually via the servo horn may damage them.
 This damage is not covered by warranty.
 Please do not treat these like a standard size servos.
 If you fit a servo arm and zing is back and forth to feel the compression (just kidding) and damage it, it's on you.
+And if mounted in a rig, use a servo saver to protect the gears, they're not unbreakable!
 You've been warned.

 Note 2